mdn/shared-assets/README.md

 # MDN shared assets

-This repository contains shared media assets for MDN Web Docs including source files where available.
+This repository contains shared media assets for MDN Web Docs, including source files where available.

+The assets are hosted at https://mdn.github.io/shared-assets/, so use the `mdn.github.io` URLs in MDN content.

 <!--